Testing Utilities

 from giskard.checks import TestCase, Trace, Interaction, Equals

-test_case = TestCase( name="greeting_test", trace=trace, checks=[ Equals(expected_value="Hi there!", key="trace.interactions[0].outputs"), Equals( expected_value="I'm doing well!", key="trace.interactions[1].outputs", ), ],)
+test_case = TestCase( name="fee_enquiry_replay", trace=trace, checks=[ Equals( expected_value=3.00, target_key="trace.interactions[0].outputs.fee_eur", ), Equals( expected_value=0.00, target_key="trace.interactions[1].outputs.fee_eur", ), ],)

 result = await test_case.run()Integration with pytest

-@pytest.mark.asyncioasync def test_greeting_response(): trace = Trace( interactions=[ Interaction(inputs="Hello", outputs="Hi there!
-How can I help?") ] ) test_case = TestCase( name="greeting_politeness", trace=trace, checks=[ FnCheck( fn=lambda t: "help" in t.last.outputs.lower(), name="offers_help", ), ], ) await test_case.assert_passed()TestCaseResult
+@pytest.mark.asyncioasync def test_vague_question_gets_a_follow_up(): trace = Trace( interactions=[ Interaction( inputs="Something is wrong with my account.", outputs="Sorry to hear that.
+Is it a payment, a card, or the balance?", ) ] ) test_case = TestCase( name="asks_a_follow_up", trace=trace, checks=[ FnCheck( fn=lambda t: t.last is not None and "?" in t.last.outputs, name="asks_a_follow_up", ), ], ) await test_case.assert_passed()TestCaseResult

 Section titled “TestCaseResult”Module: giskard.checks.core.result